nullwiz/markdown-cv/index.md

 __Linux__
 - Familiar with Ubuntu, Debian, and some Archlinux.

-Capable of:\
+Capable of:<br/>
-•	Manage permissions.\
+•	Manage permissions.<br/>
-•	Check and manage system processes.\
+•	Check and manage system processes.<br/>
-•	Use disk-checking and partitioning commands.\
+•	Use disk-checking and partitioning commands.<br/>
-•	Create and maintain Linux Filesystems.\
+•	Create and maintain Linux Filesystems.<br/>
-•	Mount and unmount filesystems.\
+•	Mount and unmount filesystems.<br/>
-•	Configure system boot and check or add kernel parameters.\
+•	Configure system boot and check or add kernel parameters.<br/>
-•	Configure runlevels, targets, and services.\
+•	Configure runlevels, targets, and services.<br/>
-•	Identify an ISP based on an IP address.\
+•	Identify an ISP based on an IP address.<br/>
-•	Identify mail and DNS servers of a company.\
+•	Identify mail and DNS servers of a company.<br/>
-•	Identfy valid email addresses of a domain.\
+•	Identfy valid email addresses of a domain.<br/>
-•	Make TCP and UDP scans.\
+•	Make TCP and UDP scans.<br/>
-•	Identify operating systems.\
+•	Identify operating systems.<br/>
-•	Remotely recognize software versions.\
+•	Remotely recognize software versions.
-•	Understand concepts of Buffer Overflow, Exploit, Shellcode and others.\
+•	Understand concepts of Buffer Overflow, Exploit, Shellcode and others. <br/>
-•	Use most popular Linux tools.\
+•	Use most popular Linux tools.<br/>
-•	Identify system vulnerabilities.\
+•	Identify system vulnerabilities.<br/>
-•	Use the exploiting tool Metasploit.\
+•	Use the exploiting tool Metasploit.<br/>
-•	Create technical reports for Testing.\
+•	Create technical reports for Testing.<br/>
-•	Manage flow of data using the Linux  console, and tools to filter and analyze text.\
+•	Manage flow of data using the Linux  console, and tools to filter and analyze text.<br/>
-•	Create Python-based web-scrapers for gathering data, and export the desired filtered data to either a database or the file format of choice\
+•	Create Python-based web-scrapers for gathering data, and export the desired filtered data to either a database or the file format of choice. <br/>

 I am also able to configure and keep up-to-date Linux servers with a security-focus and successfully-identify hardware and software issues on computers with either Windows or Linux operating systems.\